Skip to content

 • Biopsy: necrotizing granulomatous vasculitis, pauci-immune glomerulonephritis

-• Clinical Pearl: If you suspect renal disease based (elevated Cr, hematuria) ask renal fellow or rheum fellow to help spin the urine to evaluate for RBC casting or dysmorphic cells.
-Quick way to confirm active GN, renal biopsy takes time to arrange
+• Clinical Pearl: If you suspect renal disease (elevated Cr, hematuria), ask the renal or rheum fellow to help spin the urine to evaluate for RBC casting or dysmorphic cells.
+Quick way to confirm active GN, since renal biopsy takes time to arrange.

 Management